“Healing is a matter of time, but it is sometimes also a matter of opportunity.” ~Hippocrates

 Nothing could stop me.

 As the day went on, the pain worsened.
 I remember walking through the grocery store with my husband, telling him we had to walk slower because my foot was a little sore.
-My foot was WAY more than “a little” sore, and I am always in a rush, so this was out of character.
+It was WAY more than “a little” sore, and I am always in a rush.
+So, this was out of character.

 Later that week, the x-ray results came in and I found out that I had an injury known as Sesamoiditis.

 The sesamoid is a tiny little bone, right near the base of your big toe, and if it becomes bruised, that tiny little bone can cause major pain.

 As it turned out, I had slightly fractured a bone near that little sesamoid, causing it to bruise badly.
 This little injury put me in an air cast boot for about 6 weeks, followed by months of physical therapy.